 Over the past few months, College staff and administration have worked tirelessly to ensure that our CCPA community could return to in-person training this fall in a safe and considered manner.
 Through this process, we enhanced our digital capacities through wifi and livestream upgrades, moved our administrative offices in order to add a new dance studio to support physically-distanced classes, and crafted a thorough addendum to our policies and procedures that specifically address how we as a community will support each other as we weather the global pandemic.

 Please click here to view the policies specific to in-person audiences visiting the College’s Performance Hall.
+Below you can find our latest in-depth policies for operating as an educational institution, and resources to help ensure the safety of our community.

 We have summarized our policies and procedures into these nine points that apply to all students, faculty, staff, patrons, and volunteers who visit the College: